Willmore surfaces in spheres via loop groups $I$: generic cases and some examples: Willmore surfaces in

-then $[\hat{Y}]$ is a new Willmore surface (may degenerate to a point, see \cite{Ma2006}).
+then $[\hat{Y}]$ is a new Willmore surface (which may degenerate to a point, see \cite{Ma2006}).
 In this case $[\hat{Y}]$ is called ``an adjoint surface" of $y$.
 Different from dual surfaces, the adjoint surface $[\hat{Y}]$ is in general not unique (a detailed discussion on this can be found in \cite{Ma2006}).
 Moreover, Ma showed that for an adjoint surface $[\hat{Y}]$ the map $\mathfrak{H}=Y\wedge \hat{Y}: M\rightarrow Gr_{1,1}(R^{n+3}_1)$ is a conformal harmonic map.
-One therefore obtains that this harmonic map defined by Ma is just a special case of H\'{e}lein's harmonic maps in \cite{Helein}, \cite{Xia-Shen}.
-Ma's harmonic map may be a particularly natural generalization.
+Obviously this harmonic map defined by Ma is just a special case of H\'{e}lein's harmonic maps used in \cite{Helein}, \cite{Xia-Shen}, but it may be a particularly natural case (See \cite{Helein2}).

 Note that for H\'{e}lein's harmonic map as well as for Ma's adjoint surfaces, it is usually not possible to prove global existence, since the solution of the equation \eqref{H-M} may have singularities.
 So it does not seem to be easy to use this approach to discuss the global problem directly.
-To be more concrete, first we would like to point out that \eqref{H-M} is exactly the Ricatti equation \eqref{eq-Ricatti1}

-By Lemma \ref{lemma-ricatti}, $\mu$ may take the value $\infty$ at some points.
-Therefore as in the proof of Theorem \ref{Conformal-Gauss-map}, at the points where $\mu$ approaches $\infty$, we have $[\hat{Y}]=[Y]$.
-This implies that the 2-dimensional Lorenzian bundle $Span_{\R}\{Y,\ \hat{Y}\}$ defined by $Y$ and $\hat{Y}$ reduces to a 1-dimensional lightlike bundle at these points.
+To be more concrete, first we would like to point out that \eqref{H-M} is exactly the Riccati equation Note that for S-Willmore surfaces, $\mu$ may take the value $\infty$ at some points.
+Therefore, using the expression of the dual surface \eqref{eq-dual-Y} as given in the proof of Theorem \ref{Conformal-Gauss-map}, at the points where $\mu$ approaches $\infty$, we have $[\hat{Y}]=[Y]$.
+This implies that the 2-dimensional Lorentzian bundle $Span_{\R}\{Y, \hat{Y}\}$ defined by $Y$ and $\hat{Y}$ reduces to a 1-dimensional lightlike bundle at these points.
 It stays unknown how to deal with the global properties for this kind of harmonic maps by using H\'{e}lein's approach.
 This is one of the reasons why we use the conformal Gauss map to study Willmore surfaces, although the computations using H\'{e}lein's harmonic map would perhaps be somewhat easier.

 The relation between our approach and H\'{e}lein's is very interesting, in particular in view of Ma's contributions.
 We hope to be able to pursue this in a subsequent publication. \end{remark}